zenml-io/zenml/docs/book/user-guide/starter-guide/fetching-pipelines.md

 ### Run Information

 Each run has a collection of useful information which can help you reproduce your runs.
 In the following, you can find a list of some of the most useful pipeline run information, but there is much more available.
-See the [`PipelineRunResponseModel`](https://github.com/zenml-io/zenml/blob/main/src/zenml/models/pipeline\_run\_models.py) definition for a comprehensive list.
+See the [`PipelineRunResponseModel`](https://sdkdocs.zenml.io/latest/core_code_docs/core-models/#zenml.models.v2.core.pipeline_run.PipelineRunResponse) definition for a comprehensive list.

 #### Status

 The status of a pipeline run.
-There are four possible states: failed, completed, running, and cached.
+There are five possible states: initialized, failed, completed, running, and cached.

 ```python
 status = run.status